Hisaya-ōdōri Station

 Hisaya-ōdōri Station (久屋大通駅, Hisaya-ōdōri-eki) is an underground metro station located in Naka-ku, Nagoya, Aichi Prefecture, Japan operated by the Nagoya Municipal Subway.
 It is an interchange station between the Sakura-dōri Line and the Meijō Line and is located 3.3 rail kilometers from the terminus of the Sakura-dōri Line at Taiko-dori Station and 3.4 rail kilometers from the terminus of the Meijō Line at Kanayama Station.

-This station is located in part of the upper class district of Nagoya.
+The station is connected underground with Sakae Station (on the subway Meijō Line and Higashiyama Line) and with Sakaemachi Station (the terminus of the Meitetsu Seto Line).

 History

 Yagoto Station was opened on 9 October 1989 for both the Sakura-dōri Line and the Meijō Line.
 Platform screen doors were installed on the Sakura-dōri Line platforms from March 2011.